 It is difficult to fathom the mentality of drug companies that would place profits over the health of newborn children.
 Physicians need to put on their critical thinking caps and mothers need to be more discerning in accepting the advice of physicians influenced by drug company hype.
 The lives of their children are at stake.

-Original version of the article first published on Law.com, February, 2007
+By Baum Hedlund - The original version of the article first published on Law.com, February 2007